mpark/wg21/patterns.md

 | ```                             |                                        |
 +---------------------------------+----------------------------------------+

-Structured bindings [@P0144] in C++17 introduced the ability to concisely bind names to components of a value.
+Structured binding declarations [@P0144] in C++17 introduced the ability to concisely bind names to components of a value.
 Pattern matching aims to naturally extend this notion by performing __structured inspection__ prior to forming the __structured bindings__.
 The proposed direction of this paper is to introduce an `inspect` statement as the third selection statement to fill the gap between the `switch` statement and the `if` statement.